American Indian studies program

 - Require the student to be brief but thorough in written communications; explore the value and importance of seeing through the eyes of others.

 - Examine the role of race and class in the shaping of American Indian history and culture; explore the issues of American Indian cultural identity.

 - Examine what constitutes knowledge of the spiritual practices and belief systems of American Indian communities.

-- Be able to understand the life experience of American Indians and apply the knowledge to contemporary issues.
+- Understand the life experience of American Indians and apply that knowledge to contemporary issues.

 - Understand paradigms and paradigmatic approaches to political action and processing information.

 - Examine what constitutes knowledge of art forms and music and its application to everyday life.

 - Explore the issues of American Indian cultural identity through art and music.